rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 the _least amount of consumers_, provided the queue contents are local to the broker you are connected to.

+**NOTE: there's a small race condition between RabbitMQ updating the queue's internal stats about consumers and when clients issue `basic.consume` commands.** The problem with this is that if your client issue many `basic.consume` commands without too much time in between, it might happen that the plugin assigns the consumers to queues in an uneven way.

 ## Installing ##

 Install the corresponding .ez files from our